-Estimates that are particularly susceptible to significant change include the valuation of investments and contributions receivable.
+Estimates that are particularly susceptible to significant change include the valuation of investments.
 Investments are exposed to various risks, such as interest rate, credit and overall market volatility.
 Due to the level of risk associated with these financial instruments, it is reasonably possible that changes in the values of these assets will occur in the near term and that such changes could materially affect the amounts reported in the statement of financial position.
 Significant fluctuations in fair values could occur from year to year and the amounts the Foundation will ultimately realize could differ materially.
-Management's estimate of contributions receivable and the related allowance for doubtful accounts is based on considerations of all relevant available information and an analysis of the collectability of individual contributions, which arise primarily from pledges at the financial statement date.